OAuth 2.0 と Microsoft Azure の統合の詳細な設定手順

 25. Test the connection

-You'll be redirected to the authentication page, if the Auth is successful you'll return to Jira with a confirmation message that the integration worked!
+If the Auth is successful, you'll return to Jira with a confirmation message that the integration worked!

 What if the authorization fails?